WCSCourses/PRS2024/modules/Day3b.docx.md

 ## Day 3b practical
-We will be using the same data folder as Day3a, and another folder that will need to be downloaded from Github.
+We will be using the same data folder as Day3a, and another folder that will need to be downloaded from GitHub.

-Download the additional files from GitHub:
+Download the additional file from GitHub:

 ```sh
 wget https://wcs_data_transfer.cog.sanger.ac.uk/3b.zip